stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Some visualizations can use artwork to display on the background or to use as a source for a color list.
 The artwork can come from the playing track or from file location.

+> [!Note]
+> The color selection runs only when a new track is started.

 `No. artwork colors`

 The maximum number of colors to select from the artwork.

 `Lightness threshold`

 Determines when a color is considered light.
-Expressed as a percentage of whiteness.
+Expressed as a percentage of whiteness, white being 100%.

 `Sort colors by`

 Determines how to sort the colors selected from the artwork.

+- `None` will start the color list with the color that is used the most in the artwork followed by lesser used colors.
+- `Increasing hue` and `Decreasing hue` sort by hue.
+- `Increasing lightness` and `Decreasing lightness` sort by lightness.
+- `Increasing saturation` and `Decreasing saturation` sort by saturation.

 `Show artwork on background`

-Displays the artwork on the graph background.
+Displays artwork on the graph background.
+By default the front cover of the playing track is used.
+You can override this behavior using the `Artwork file path` setting.

 `Fit mode`